|Home||Family History||Message Board||photos||Calendar||Contact Family||News & Info||Administration||Help|

 Dr. Lillian McLean-Beard

-Lynn Cross Bryant and her sister Novella Cross Holmes are responsible for gathering the majority of additional information about the descendants of Madison Cross, Sr.; especially after he left Emanuel County around 1890 or so.
+Lynn Cross Bryant is responsible for gathering the majority of additional information about the descendants of Madison Cross, Sr.; especially after he left Emanuel County around 1890 or so.
+When Madison Sr. left Emanuel County, the overwhelming majority of his relatives did not know that he had moved to the Savannah, GA area and resumed his life.

 Hopefully, some of you will not rest and be satisfied with the information presented here and in our Family tree charts.
 Hopefully, some of you will also accept the challenge to discover more facts and perhaps question, with scholarly research and improved technology, some of the facts that you have heard and read here and elsewhere.